semad/getMedia/docs/ANALYSIS_IMPLEMENTATION_SPEC.md

             # Read file in chunks
             with open(file_path, 'r', encoding='utf-8') as f:
                 # For very large files, we might need to implement streaming JSON parsing
-                # For now, we'll use pandas chunking
+                # Use chunking for large files
                 chunk_iter = pd.read_json(f, lines=False, chunksize=chunk_size)

                 for chunk in chunk_iter: